DerKevinRiehl/replication_ramp_metering_rl_2020_zhou/README.md

 **Recommended training strategy** to find the best-performing policy efficiently:

-1. Run `rl_train.py` or `rl_resume.py` for 200,000–300,000 episodes first to allow the policy to mature.
+1. Run `rl_train.py` for 200,000–300,000 episodes first to allow the policy to mature.
-2. Switch to `rl_resume_bruteforce.py`, which evaluates the policy greedily after every training episode and saves the best-performing network to `checkpoints/best_ann.pt`.
+2. Switch to `rl_resume_bruteforce.py`, which evaluates the policy greedily after every training episode and saves the best-performing network to `checkpoints/ckpt_best_greedy.pt`.
 This avoids storing an inferior final checkpoint as the result.

 **Controlling the exploration floor:**

-In `rl_train.py` and `rl_resume.py`, the `epsilon_end` parameter in the `train_rl_agent` call controls whether exploration is capped:
+In `rl_train.py`, `rl_resume.py`, and `rl_resume_bruteforce.py`, the `epsilon_end` parameter in the training call controls whether exploration is capped:

 ```python
 # With exploration floor (recommended for stability):